 Khan, Z. A., 2006.
 Rolling Contact Wear of Hybrid Ceramic Bearings with Refrigerant Lubrication.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: